Counselling Face-to-Face & iCounselling, Couples Counselling, CBT, Life Coaching & Clinical Supervision in Rugeley, between Stafford and Lichfield

 I provide counselling and/or Cognitive Behavioural Therapy for:

 (Please click on each link for further information)

-I offer face-to face, telephone and on-line appointments from 8 a.m. to 8 pm (last appointment) Monday to Friday.
+I offer face-to face, telephone and i-counselling (email, text and video conferencing) from 8 a.m. to 8 pm (last appointment) Monday to Friday.
 On request, I see clients in the weekend, but I charge an additional fee.
 Home visits can be arranged but, because of the travelling time and cost involved, I do charge accordingly.

 Counsellors are all different....

 Most people will ask their GP to see a counsellor.
 The NHS provides free Cognitive Behavioural Therapy and sometimes other forms of counselling but the demand is high and waiting lists are very long which results in long waits for an appointment.
 Others will seek help from counselling charities but current funding cuts have reduced the number of counselling charities and they, too, have many requests for help.

 Therefore, more and more people will seek private therapists where they know they will get help very quickly, and at a time that suits them, from experienced and mostly accredited counsellors and psychotherapists.